 Eligibility Criteria

-- Minimum Service Requirement: Employees must have completed at least one year of continuous service to be eligible for gratuity.
+- Minimum Service – An employee must have at least one year of continuous service before he can get a gratuity.

 Calculation of Gratuity